MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Special_Characters.md

 The output shows that the first instance of `$HOME` is interpreted by PowerShell so that the value of the variable is passed to `cmd`.
-The second instance of `$HOME` comes after the stop-parsing token, so it is passed as a literal string.
+The second instance of `$HOME` comes after the stop-parsing token, so it's passed as a literal string.

 ```Output